Vermont Recreational Trails Program

-Local Cash or In-Kind Contributions: Sponsor's direct monetary contribution; (i.e. cash from fund-raising efforts, organizational or municipal funds, local tax revenues, set-aside project funds, force-fund accounts of town/organizational labor forces, etc.);
+Local Cash or In-Kind Contributions: Sponsor's direct monetary contribution; (i.e. cash from fund-raising efforts, organizational or municipal funds, local tax revenues, set-aside project funds, force-fund accounts of town/organizational labor forces, local business, private or public contributions etc.);

-Private Contributions: Other non-governmental grants (i.e. foundation grants, local non-profit organizational grants);
+Private Contributions and Other non-governmental Grants (i.e. foundation grants, local non-profit organizational grants, awards)

-Other Federal Funds: (i.e. other federal grants, funds, federal aid) might be able to be used as match.
-Please check with federal funding sources ahead of time.
+Other Federal Funds: (i.e. other federal grants, funds, federal aid) might be able to be used as match, but you will need to check with the RTP Administrator and the other federal funding source(s) ahead of time.

 What is eligible?